 21 Days with Aurora Expeditions – Final Thoughts

 This trip was undoubtedly the trip of a lifetime.
-It was the ultimate bucket list check and a trip we have been dreaming about for easily the past 10 years.
+It was the ultimate bucket list check and a trip we have been dreaming about for the past 10 years.
 To have finally experienced it, and to have had so, so, many special moments along the way is truly a gift.

 How to Book Your Own Trip

 Our trip was booked and organized by the amazing team at Adventure Life.
-They work closely with many operators in the Antarctica space, including Aurora Expeditions, and are Expert Trip Planners who help streamline the trip planning process and save you hours of time researching the best options.
+They work closely with many operators in the Antarctica space, including Aurora Expeditions, and are Expert Trip Planners who help streamline the trip planning process and save you hours researching the best options.